Title of statistical activity: Innovation in enterprises

 Stratified simple random sampling by economic activity and size class of the enterprise (number of employed persons) is used.
 The population includes industrial enterprises (excl. construction) and service enterprises with at least 10 employed persons in selected activities.

-The Estonian Patent Office data on registered patent applications, trademarks, utility models and industrial design rights.
+The Estonian Patent Office data on registered patent applications, trademarks and industrial design rights.

 DATA FROM OTHER STATISTICAL ACTIVITIES